Food, glorious food! A career in the culinary arts

 What type of person suits this role?

-While this role might appeal to those who are creative, as well as hardworking individuals, what other qualities are beneficial to a position within the culinary arts sector?
+While this role might appeal to those who enjoy working in the hospitality industry, are creative, as well as hardworking individuals, what other qualities are beneficial to a position within the culinary arts sector?

 Kitchens can be hot, demanding places.
 Working to the best of your ability, on your feet for many hours, in high temperatures means that any candidate must be able to perform at their peak under intense physical excursion.